TN observes Ambedkar Jayanthi | Politics

 - India

-A day ago, the Chief Minister announced in the legislative Assembly that April 14, marking the jayanti of Dr Ambedkar will be observed as ''Equality Day'' from this year onwards.
+On Wednesday, the Chief Minister announced in the Legislative Assembly that April 14, marking the jayanthi of Dr Ambedkar, would be observed as ''Equality Day'' from this year onwards.

-Stalin, accompanied by his cabinet colleagues and Viduthalai Chiruthaigal Katchi (VCK) chief Thol Thirumavalavan paid floral tributes to a decorated portrait of the eminent jurist, kept at his memorial at Raja Annamalai Puram here.
+Stalin, accompanied by his Cabinet colleagues, and Viduthalai Chiruthaigal Katchi (VCK) chief Thol Thirumavalavan, paid floral tribute to a decorated portrait of the eminent jurist at his memorial here.
 He also undertook the Equality Day pledge on the occasion.

-Apart from state ministers, DMK Parliamentarians, legislators and several leaders paid floral tributes to Dr Ambedkar and undertook the Equality Day pledge.
+Apart from State ministers, DMK Parliamentarians, legislators and several leaders paid floral tributes to Dr Ambedkar and also undertook the pledge.

-AIADMK coordinator O Panneerselvam and co-coordinator K Palaniswami, accompanied by their party members, too, paid homage at Arcot Road here.
-Marumalarchi Dravida Munnetra Kazhagam (MDMK) chief Vaiko, was also among those who paid floral tributes.
+AIADMK coordinator O Panneerselvam and co-coordinator K Palaniswami, accompanied by their party members, too, paid homage to a statue of the Dalit icon on Arcot Road here.
+Marumalarchi Dravida Munnetra Kazhagam (MDMK) chief Vaiko was also among those who paid floral tributes.

-BJP workers led by Union Minister of State for Fisheries L Murugan and party state president K Annamalai, distributed gold rings to new-born babies at the Government Kasturba Gandhi Hospital for Women and Children here to commemorate the 132nd jayanti.
+BJP workers, led by Union Minister of State for Fisheries L Murugan and party State president K Annamalai, distributed gold rings to new-borns at the Government Kasturba Gandhi Hospital for Women and Children here to commemorate the 131st jayanti.

-Meanwhile, in Puducherry, Lt Governor Tamilisai Soundararajan, Chief Minister N Rangasamy, Assembly Speaker R Selvam and Ministers were among those who paid floral tributes at the statue of Ambedkar on his birth anniversary.
+In Puducherry, Lieutenant Governor Tamilisai Soundararajan, Chief Minister N Rangasamy, Assembly Speaker R Selvam and Ministers paid floral tribute to a statue of Ambedkar on his birth anniversary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)